derrickstolee/gsd-old/AuthoringTests.md

 #### Runnable functional test projects

-- `GVFS.FunctionalTests`
+- `GSD.FunctionalTests`
-- `GVFS.FunctionalTests.Windows`
+- `GSD.FunctionalTests.Windows`

-`GVFS.FunctionalTests` is a .NET Core project and contains all cross-platform functional tests.  `GVFS.FunctionalTests.Windows`, contains functional tests that require Windows.
-Additionally, `GVFS.FunctionalTests.Windows` includes all the `GVFS.FunctionalTests` allowing it to run both cross-platform and Windows-specific functional tests.
+`GSD.FunctionalTests` is a .NET Core project and contains all cross-platform functional tests.  `GSD.FunctionalTests.Windows`, contains functional tests that require Windows.
+Additionally, `GSD.FunctionalTests.Windows` includes all the `GSD.FunctionalTests` allowing it to run both cross-platform and Windows-specific functional tests.

 #### Other functional test projects

-*GVFS.NativeTests*
+*GSD.NativeTests*

-`GVFS.NativeTests` contains tests written in C++ that use the Windows API directly.
+`GSD.NativeTests` contains tests written in C++ that use the Windows API directly.
 These tests are called from the managed tests (see above) using PInvoke.

-*GVFS.FunctionalTests.LockHolder*
+*GSD.FunctionalTests.LockHolder*

-The `LockHolder` is a small program that allows the functional tests to request and release the `GVFSLock`.  `LockHolder` is useful for simulating different timing/race conditions.
+The `LockHolder` is a small program that allows the functional tests to request and release the `GSDLock`.  `LockHolder` is useful for simulating different timing/race conditions.

 ## Running the Functional Tests